Humans are all equals in the eye of Allah SWT

 وَلَقَدْ كَرَّمْنَا بَنِي آدَمَ وَحَمَلْنَاهُمْ فِي الْبَرِّ وَالْبَحْرِ وَرَزَقْنَاهُم مِّنَ الطَّيِّبَاتِ وَفَضَّلْنَاهُمْ عَلَىٰ كَثِيرٍ مِّمَّنْ خَلَقْنَا تَفْضِيلًا

-“We have certainly dignified the children of Adam and carried them on the land and sea and provided for them of the good things and preferred them over much of what We have created with definite preference.”
+“We have certainly dignified the children of Adam and carried them on the land and sea and provided for them with the good things and preferred them over much of what We have created with definite preference.”
 (Surat Al-Isra 17:70)

 Man is born with a heart of compassion that reacts to the feelings of fellow humans.
 Compassion, love, affection, and care are the innate qualities that make a human.
 These qualities define a man.
 The development or suppression of these qualities entirely depends on the man himself.
 Islam teaches us to treat all beings with respect, honour, and dignity.
 Allah says: